10 things to do in Rome in August

 One of the best known activities in Rome for the Assumption is the mass that takes place in the same basilica where the miracle of the snow is commemorated.
 A cardinal sent by the Pope himself comes to the Basilica of Santa Maria Maggiore to make a floral offering and pray.

-Since Ferragosto coincides with this religious celebration, it is normal that many Romans take advantage of the holiday to start their vacation.
+Because Ferragosto coincides with this religious celebration, it is normal that many Romans take advantage of the holiday to start their vacation.
 In case you are religious, you have the opportunity to attend one of the celebrations that take place in the churches of Rome.

 Rome is the perfect place to enjoy the best ice cream and what's better than doing it in the middle of summer?
-In the Italian capital there are many ice cream parlors, I recommend you to enjoy your dessert in a park, in this city there are several things to do.
+In the Italian capital there are many ice cream parlors, I recommend you to enjoy your dessert in a park, in the parks of this city there are several things to do.

 In the summer, Roman gelato shops have flavors prepared with typical fruits of this time of the year, such as melon, strawberry and cherry.
 After you finish your daily tour (or at another time of the day) you have the opportunity to delight your palate with an Italian gelato.

-10. Cultural events throughout the city
+10. Cultural events all over the city

-Estate Romana is a festival that takes place throughout the summer, it was created in order to attract tourists to the city.
+Estate Romana is a festival that takes place throughout the summer, this was created in order to attract tourists to the city.
 Because the months of June, July and August are very hot, people prefer to go to the Italian coasts.
 However, this festival is a great reason to stay in the capital.

 If you are in Rome in August, go to the Estate Romana website and see the cultural program.
 Activities are also held during June and July.